TeamMood/teammood.github.com/_posts/2019-12-03-team-morale-only-one-way-listening-before-improving.md

 ### \#1 Sending An Anonymous Survey

-Employee morale surveys can provide crucial feedback that can lead to measures being taken to increase employee well-being.
+**Employee morale surveys** can provide crucial feedback that can lead to measures being taken to increase employee well-being.
 They give everyone the opportunity to share comments about the company or their team.
 Surveys can help identify issues before they become a bigger problem.&nbsp;

-Anonymous surveys are even more effective for introverts or any employee fearing to get reproved for their ideas or comments.
+**Anonymous surveys** are even more effective for introverts or any employee fearing to get reproved for their ideas or comments.
 Anonymity helps to collect more honest feedback.

 By understanding employee opinions, job satisfaction or dissatisfaction, and motivation, you can improve employee well-being, boost team morale in the workplace, and foster a productive environment where your employees thrive.

 ### \#2 Measuring The Team Morale With A Niko-Niko

-The Niko Niko calendar, a.k.a. the smiley calendar or the happiness index is a [simple tool](https://blog.teammood.com/2018/07/24/evaluating-your-teams-health-with-the-niko-niko-calendar.html){: target="_blank"} to measure team morale over time.
+The **Niko-Niko calendar**, a.k.a. the smiley calendar or the happiness index is a [simple tool](https://blog.teammood.com/2018/07/24/evaluating-your-teams-health-with-the-niko-niko-calendar.html){: target="_blank"} to measure team morale over time.
 It takes the form of a calendar with everybody’s name on it.
 At the end of the day, each team member is invited to share their mood of the day, sticking smilies happy 😄, straight 😬 or frowning 🙁 or color stickers on it.&nbsp;

 The Niko-Niko calendar helps quantify the well-being, morale, and motivation of the team, and identify if something is going wrong.